Pricing

 Again, every brand is different so no two return policies will be exactly the same.
 Regardless of what you sell, you can always find a place in your policy to be as customer-centric as possible.
 Here are a few examples to consider:

-- Warranty/replacements.
-Many jewelry brands – whether they’re higher-end or more affordable – offer a warranty on their products.
-For example, if you break your Pura Vida bracelet within one year of purchasing it, they guarantee a replacement.
+• Warranty/replacements: Many jewelry brands – whether they’re higher-end or more affordable – offer a warranty on their products.
+For example, Oak & Luna offers a 24-month warranty, guaranteeing that they’ll fix or replace any broken parts in your products for a full two-year period.
 This is a great policy because it demonstrates confidence in the quality of your products and gives customers peace of mind, making it more likely that they’ll shop with you – especially since 67% of shoppers check the returns page before making a purchase.

-- Exchanges.
-If possible, be flexible when it comes to exchanges.
+• Exchanges: If possible, be flexible when it comes to exchanges.
 Why?
 The last thing you want is for customers to ask for a refund on a bracelet or ring they love – just because it’s the wrong size.
-To prevent this, you have to make exchanges more appealing than refunds, whether that’s by offering free shipping or offering bonus credit as an incentive.
+To prevent this, you have to make exchanges more appealing than refunds, whether that’s by offering free shipping on exchanges (v. customer-paid for refunds) or offering bonus credit as an incentive.

-- Return window.
-While it’s tempting to default to a 30-day return window, there’s little evidence to show this is the ideal length of time.
+• Return window: While it’s tempting to default to a 30-day return window, there’s little evidence to show this is the ideal length of time.
 So, if it makes sense for your brand, offer a more generous return window.
 Or, even better, combine this with our recommendation above and offer a longer return window exclusively for exchanges.
-Take a look at how Qalo uses this approach below.
+Qalo follows this model by offering a 30-day period for returns, and a 60-day period for exchanges.

 2. Clearly communicate exceptions to the rule

 Given the various types of jewelry that exist, there are bound to be different rules for different products.
-That’s totally ok – as long as you’re transparent about these differences and communicating them to customers.
+That’s totally ok—as long as you’re transparent about these differences and can communicate them to your customers.

 Specifically, think about what your approach to personalized jewelry, special collection items, and custom-made pieces will be.
-Then clearly call out what your policy for each of these categories is – both in your return policy and, where it makes sense, directly on the product pages.
-Take a look at this product page from Stone and Strand as an example.
+Then clearly call out what your policy for each of these categories is—both in your return policy and, where it makes sense, directly on the product pages.
+Take a look at this product page from Stone and Strand, which spotlights their return policy exclusions, as an example.

 3. Add safeguards for higher-value products